Elise Evans: College career

 Evans was an immediate starter for the Stanford Cardinal as a freshman in 2022.
-She contributed to one of the country's top defenses, recording shutouts in 12 of 19 games, and added three game-winning goals as the Cardinal claimed the Pac-12 Conference title.
+She contributed to one of the country's top defenses, recording 12 shutouts in 19 games, and added three game-winning goals as the Cardinal claimed the Pac-12 Conference title.
 She was recognized as the Pac-12 Freshman of the Year, first-team All-Pac 12, and TopDrawerSoccer National Freshman of the Year.
 She led the team in minutes played as a sophomore in 2023, helping the team to a near-undefeated record before falling to Florida State in the NCAA championship title game, and was named second-team All-Pac 12 and United Soccer Coaches third-team All-American.

 Despite missing about a month while at the 2024 FIFA U-20 Women's World Cup, Evans was named third-team All-ACC as a junior and helped the Cardinal return to the NCAA tournament semifinals.
-She helped Stanford win the ACC regular-season and tournament titles in her senior season in 2025.
-She was named first-team All-ACC and won the ACC Defensive Player of the Year award.
+In her senior year in 2025, she helped lead Stanford to their first ACC regular-season and tournament titles and reach another NCAA tournament final, again losing to Florida State.
+She was named first-team All-American, first-team All-ACC, and the ACC Defensive Player of the Year.

+Club career

+Chicago Stars FC announced on January 16, 2026, that they had signed Evans to her first professional contract on a three-year deal.
+Six months later, on July 24, she made her professional debut as a second-half substitute for Sam Staab in a 1–0 loss to the Orlando Pride.